dojo/docs/dojo/data/ItemFileReadStore.rst

     ]
   }

-So, by calling store.getValue(bobItem, "spouse"), the return will be the datastore item identified by *Nancy*.
+So, by calling store.getValue(bobItem, "spouse"), the return will be the datastore item identified by *Sally*.

 **Custom Types:**